basilfx/flask-daapserver/README.md

 To give an idea of the performance impact, the `utils/benchmark.py` script yielded an improvement of 108MB vs 196MB in memory usage and 0.8375s vs 4.3017s in time (100,000 items, Python 2.7.9, OS X 10.10, 64 Bits).

+## Running tests
+There are several unit tests included to test core components.
+The test suite can be invoked using `python setup.py nosetests`.

 ## Usage
 Take a look at the examples, or to the projects using Flask-DAAPServer: